Mercy Hospital of BuffaloShift: Shift 1Status:

 Coordinates total nursing care for the patient by assessing, planning, implementing and evaluating.
 Participates in patient and family teaching.
 Provides leadership by working cooperatively with ancillary, nursing and other patient team personnel in maintaining standards for professional nursing practice in clinical setting.

 KNOWLEDGE, SKILL AND ABILITY

-- May be exposed to infectious disease processes.
+- May also be exposed to communicable diseases.

 - Effective January 1st 2022, you must be fully vaccinated with an FDA COVID-19 vaccination and provide proof of your vaccination status as part of your new employee pre-boarding.
 Exceptions to the COVID-19 vaccination requirement may be granted for medical reasons.